pinkpong111/Vector-Storm-Theory/README.md

 ---

-### 14.2 Constructive vs. Destructive Storms — Attractor Landscape Dynamics
+### 14.2 Constructive vs. high-intensity Storm regimes — Attractor Landscape Dynamics

 If storms are not intrinsically harmful, how does governance distinguish storms that should be contained from storms that should be allowed to complete?
 The answer is not in the storm itself — it is in the **attractor landscape** through which the system state moves during the storm.